 Elk Grove, CA 95624-1355

-Note: Signage will be in place at key roadside locations to assist drivers to specific distribution areas.
+Note Signage will be in place to assist drivers at the distribution site.

 How to Fight Flooding at Home

 The following are California Department of Water Resources and the California Conservation Corps instructions for protecting your home incase of flooding.

 Your home can be protected by directing the water flow.
 Sandbag walls can be used to divert water or mud.
 Place the sandbag walls so they channel the water to a clear drain or gutter.